 We believe the power of education is the grand equalizer.
 In a world of lopsided opportunities, we are hoping to level the playing field.
 Our investment in the UCCS Medical Campus is just that.
 We hope the healthcare providers of tomorrow will inspire and ultimately protect our city from disease and injury, finding new forms of treatment and prevention.

 The Zoo is one of only 10 zoos across the country that does not receive public dollars.
 We are proud to contribute to the sustainability of our award-winning zoo and bring awareness of exotic and endangered animals to our back yard.
 The leadership of the zoo is superb and who doesn’t love penguins and hippos?

 Not only do we have a passion for art, but we believe the arts are a deep connector for our city.
 The Colorado Springs Fine Arts Center at Colorado College drives culture and allows for multi-generation collisions.
 The FAC should be a place where big ideas are birthed through the inspiration of fine art.
 We are also very excited for the newly formed alliance with Colorado College that will allow the arts to be even stronger in our city.

 At the Lane Foundation, we believe a vibrant Colorado Springs starts when locals invest in their own community.
 We’re looking to encourage an ecosystem of sustainable nonprofits, community-centered projects and a vibrant city we are proud to call home.

 It’s very important that you can dream big – that your vision for our community is nearly impossible.
 If this sounds like you, we’d like to partner with you to make the impossible, possible.

-The Lane Foundation will not be accepting grants applications in 2018.
+The Lane Foundation will not be accepting new grant applications in 2019.

 Our vision for a vibrant Colorado Springs will not end with us.
 Instead, our goal is to ignite a spirit of philanthropy throughout our community – one that burns long after we’re gone.